 Sliding Scale ACT/GPA

-Admission to the nursing program is not final until the results from the mandatory drug screen and criminal background check are reviewed by the nursing department dean.
+Admission to the Associate Degree of Nursing (RN) program is not final until the results from the mandatory drug screen and criminal background check are reviewed by the division dean.
 Students who test positive on the drug screen will be denied admission for the current year.
 Students may be denied entry into the program based on criminal background results.

-For further information on the Associate Degree Nursing program, consult the College Catalog.
+For further information on the Associate Degree of Nursing program, consult the College Catalog.